-During the year, the COVID-19 outbreak was declared a pandemic by the World Health Organization and has had a significant financial, market and social dislocating impact.
-This has resulted in governments worldwide, including the Canadian and provincial governments, enacting emergency measures to combat the spread of the virus.
-These measures, which include the implementation of travel bans, self-imposed quarantine periods and social distancing, have caused material disrupting in Canada to our fundraising efforts.
+In March 2020, the COVID-19 outbreak was declared a pandemic by the World Health Organization.
+This has resulted in the Canadian and Provincial governments enacting emergency measures to combat the spread of the virus.
+These measures, which include the implementation of travel bans, self-imposed quarantine periods and social distancing, have resulted in a decline in revenue and expenses due to the modification of projects and lockdown measures.